 Ecology and conservation at Lancaster Environment Centre uses ecological, behavioural and molecular techniques to understand how ecosystems function, how they respond to global change, and how they can be managed to enhance biodiversity and its associated services.

 The ecology and conservation of hyper-diverse tropics

-Our work in the hyper-diverse tropics focusses on both forests and coral reefs, where we examine how human activities are influencing species conservation, ecosystem functioning and the livelihoods of local people.
+Our work in the hyper-diverse tropics focuses on both forests and coral reefs, where we examine how human activities are influencing species conservation, ecosystem functioning and the livelihoods of local people.
 Within reefs, this research examines how bleaching events influence fish assemblages, ecosystem stability, and ecosystem recovery.
 Within tropical forests, we are examining how fires and logging influence species of conservation concern and forest resilience.

 Insect biodiversity and global change

-We are investigating how environmental change affects insect biodiversity and ecosystem functions and services such as pollination and pest-control.
-We undertake observational studies on how individual species and whole communities are responding to climate change and habitat degradation, and use field manipulations and lab experiments to unravel the mechanisms underlying their responses.
+We are investigating how environmental change affects insect biodiversity and ecosystem functions and services such as pollination and pest control.
+We undertake observational studies on how individual species and whole communities are responding to climate change and habitat degradation and use field manipulations and lab experiments to unravel the mechanisms underlying their responses.